Welcome to the GeoBus Website!

 2022 marks 10 years since the GeoBus project first launched – look out for plenty of occasions to share in the celebration of this achievement over the course of the year.
 Follow us on Twitter, Instagram and Facebook to keep up to date with our latest news, events and details of our new CLPL (Career Long Professional Learning) sessions.

 What is the GeoBus?

-In 2016, GeoBus also passed the milestone of 50,000 pupils taught – and achievement that was covered in the local press, and resulted in recognition of the efforts of the GeoBus team by local MP Stephen Gethins.
+GeoBus® is a free educational outreach project for schools developed and run by the School of Earth & Environmental Sciences at the University of St Andrews since 2012.
+The success of the project inspired the launch of a sister project GeoBus UCL based in London and in 2016 GeoBus St Andrews passed the milestone of 50,000 pupils taught – an achievement that was covered in the local press, and resulted in recognition of the efforts of the GeoBus team by local MP Stephen Gethins.

 The aims of the project are to;

-2. Inspire young learners by including new research outcomes in the teaching packages, which at times will be presented by researchers
+2. Inspire young learners by including new research outcomes in teaching packages, which at times will be presented by researchers.

-3. Provide a bridge between industry, HEIs, Research Councils, and schools to highlight career opportunities in geology specifically, and Earth sciences and STEM areas generally
+3. Provide a bridge between industry, HEIs, Research Councils, and schools to highlight career opportunities in geology specifically, and Earth sciences and STEM (Science, Technology, Engineering & Mathematics) areas generally.

-GeoBus is funded by sponsorship and we are very grateful for the support from RCUK, industry and professional societies.
-If your organisation would like to sponsor GeoBus, please contact Dr Ruth Robinson, director of the GeoBus project: email@example.com.
+GeoBus is funded by sponsorship and we are very grateful for the support from NEO Energy.
+If your organisation would like to support GeoBus, or your are interested in the opportunities we offer, please contact the team at [email protected].